-The initial public offering price per share is substantially higher than the pro forma net tangible book value per share immediately after this offering.
+The initial public offering price per share is substantially higher than the pro forma net tangible book value per share immediately after this offering and the concurrent private placement.
 As a result, you will pay a price per share that substantially exceeds the book value of our assets after subtracting the book value of our liabilities.
-Based on our net tangible book value as of December 31, 2019, and the initial public offering price of \$ per share, you will incur immediate and substantial dilution in the amount of \$ per share.
+Based on our net tangible book value deficit of \$13.34 per share as of March 31, 2020, and the initial public offering price of \$20.00 per share, you will incur immediate and substantial dilution in the amount of \$32.27 per share.
 See "Dilution."